kismetwireless/kismet/docs/dev/webui_rest.md

 More information about each field can be found in the `/system/tracked_fields.html` URI by visiting `http://localhost:2501/system/tracked_fields.html` in your browser.
 This will show the field names, descriptions, and data types, for every known entity.

+## Serialization Types

+Kismet can export data as several different formats; generally these formats are indicated by the type of endpoint being requested (such as foo.msgpack or foo.json)

+### JSON

+Kismet will export objects in traditional JSON format suitable for consumption in javascript or any other language with a JSON interpreter.

+### MSGPACK

+Kismet can export objects in binary msgpack format, which may in some instances offer an advantage in parsing time over stock JSON.
+The format of the msgpack and json objects will be identical.

+### EKJSON

+"EK" JSON is modeled after the Elastic Search JSON format, where a complete JSON object is found on each line of the output.

+Kismet supports ekjson on any REST UI which returns a vector/list/array of results.
+The results will be the same as standard JSON, however each item in the list will be a discrete JSON object.

+The primary advantage of the ekjson format is the ability to process it *as a stream* instead of as a single giant object - this reduces the client-side memory requirements of searches with a large number of devices drastically.

 ## Logins and Sessions

 Kismet uses session cookies to maintain a login session.
 Typically GET requests which do not reveal sensitive configuration data do not require a login, while POST commands which change configuration or GET commands which might return parts of the Kismet configuration values will require the user to login with the credentials in the `kismet_httpd.conf` config file.